nad372/covid-tracker/README.md

 The database needs to store primary information on civilians, test results, covid certificates.
 The application needs to support a User Interface where government officials can input test results and register civilians.
 Data needs to be encrypted.

+Application also needs to support notification feature: send emails to civilians with their test results.